IT Carlow awarded €1million for family carers course

 Funding of €1million has been allocated to Institute of Technology Carlow for their family carers programme.

-The funding, which is part of a total €5million available, was announced today by Minister for Further and Higher Education, Simon Harris.
+The funding, which is part of a total €5million available, was announced during the week by Minister for Further and Higher Education, Simon Harris.

 Four other higher level institutions received one million euro each, all for their programmes which reportedly help create "a better society".